Purissima, California: History

 Some buildings still remained as late as the 1930s, but the town was largely abandoned before World War II.
 The 1940 U.S. Geological Survey map shows a few buildings and notes the "Purisima School."
 The 1943 map still shows the school.
 At that time, State Route 1 still passed directly through Purissima.
 Today, Highway 1 runs farther west of the original route.
 Verde Road runs north from Lobitos to Purisima Creek Road; this is actually the original alignment of Highway 1.
 According to the older maps, the school was located on the north side of what is now Verde Road, just east of Highway 1.
 The cemetery is in the woods bordered by Verde Road and Highway 1.

-In 1939, the Federal Writers Project guidebook for California noted, "The village of Purisima, once a lively town on Jose Maria Alivso's Rancho Canada y Arroyo de la Purisima, is ghostly and deserted now.
+In 1939, the Federal Writers' Project guidebook for California noted, "The village of Purisima, once a lively town on Jose Maria Alivso's Rancho Canada y Arroyo de la Purisima, is ghostly and deserted now.
 Its weathered gray buildings stand among mosshung cypresses and eucalyptus trees, their windows broken, their stairs falling in, their facades rudely stuck with gay circus posters."

 No clear reasons have been found for the demise of the community; presumably its remote location led some residents to move to Half Moon Bay or other communities.
 All that remains of Purissima today is the cemetery (still noted on U.S. Geological Survey maps) and a part of the school.
 Several farms surround the site.
 There are numerous evergreen trees and heavy vegetation at the site.
 Dayna Chalif, who has explored the Purissima Cemetery and researched historic archives, wrote, "Purissima was supposed to be the big town on the coast, [but it] was harder to get to."
 The failure of the Ocean Shore Railroad, which was intended to provide better access to the San Mateo County coast, may have hurt Purissima, although the village was later included on the original routing of Highway 1.

 Until the 1950s, however, much of the San Mateo County coastal area remained sparsely settled and the few surviving communities were relatively small.
 With the dramatic rise of housing costs along San Francisco Bay, there has been greater incentive to build along the Pacific Ocean, resulting in the steady growth of Montara, Moss Beach, El Granada, Half Moon Bay, and Pescadero.
 This has done little for Purissima, which had long since vanished.
 Local newspaper articles have frequently mentioned that limited access to the area, primarily via Highways 1 and 92, has been a major factor in the slow growth.
-With the completion of the Devil's Slide tunnel on Highway 1 in 2012, access to the coastal communities south of San Francisco has improved.
+With the completion of the Devil's Slide tunnel on Highway 1 in 2012, access to the coastal communities south of San Francisco improved.

 In 2017, some restoration was begun of the site, with emphasis on cleaning up the cemetery, including access trails.
 Very little remains of the village besides the cemetery.